 Regular peripheral and sports injuries overlap significantly.
 You can get knee ACL injuries from incidents that are not sports related, even though ACL injuries are much more common in athletes.

 The main difference in physiotherapy approach in treating regular injuries and sports injuries are

 - the intensity of the treatment

-Speed of RecoveryThe pace of sports therapy is generally much quicker and more aggressive.
-This is due to the demands of the sports.
+The pace of sports physiotherapy is generally much quicker and more aggressive.
+This is due to the demands of sports.
 The longer the athlete is down and out from training, the harder and longer it is for them to return to peak performance as their conditioning can deteriorate quite quickly.
-So treatment sessions tend to closer together and more frequently, several times a day in some cases.
+So treatment sessions tend to be closer together and more frequent, several times a day in some cases.

 Regular physiotherapy is spread out over a longer period of time.
 This will allow the body to heal more gradually.